14/2/2024

 Recently, colleague Roderick Martens wrote an article about the energy of innovation: "It is intrinsically high and different because it is new and hopeful and created in a pressure cooker."
 It got me thinking.

 This year I celebrate my ten-year relationship with MakerLab and MakerStreet.
-Ten years busy with innovation: in projects, on the commercial side and as managing partner.
-The energy in this field of work, beautifully described by Roderick, apparently fascinates me so much that it makes the years fly by as if they were hours.
+Ten years in innovation: in projects, on the commercial side, and as a managing partner.
+The energy in this field, beautifully described by Roderick, apparently fascinates me so much that the years fly by like hours.
 What a stroke of luck.

-The place where I experience that energy is during our Living Labs.
-There, based on human interaction, the seeds of impactful innovation are planted.
-It's a special, very human experience that feels very different from, say, implementation success.
+The place where I experience that energy most is during our Living Labs.
+Based on human interaction, the seeds of impactful innovation are planted there.
+It is a unique, deeply human experience, which feels very different from, for example, the success of implementation.

 Implementation energy

-With innovation energy, many stakeholders, including within my team, often think first of the moment when the impact of an innovation project becomes visible to "the world.
-At the moment, the whole of the Dutch public transport sector is getting to know OVPay.
-A project on which we were able to collaborate for years.
-The result is that every time we now board a bus or train and we see the OVpay expressions, we 'feel it inside'.
+When thinking about innovation energy, many stakeholders, including those within my team, often first consider the moment when the impact of an innovation project becomes visible to 'the world'.
+At this moment, all public transport users in the Netherlands are getting to know OVPay.
+This is a project we had the opportunity to work on for years.
+As a result, every time we now step onto a bus or train and see the OVPay signs, we 'feel it inside'.

-We experience the same when passing through baggage control at Schiphol Airport or when we think back to the informal caregivers and care consultants we met at Zilveren Kruis Zorgkantoor.
-They made us realize that an intake interview should be about people again, instead of administration.
+We experience the same when passing through baggage control at Schiphol Airport or when we think back to the caregivers and care consultants we met at Zilveren Kruis Zorgkantoor.
+They made us realize that an intake interview should focus on people again, rather than on administration.

-This "implementation energy" is fueled by the realization of often lasting change and is therefore comparable to pride.
+This 'implementation energy' is fueled by the realization of often lasting change, and can therefore be compared to pride.
 Beautiful and very valuable.
-Yet I prefer something else.
+However, I still prefer something else.

 Living Labs

-For that "something different," we have to dig a layer deeper.
+For that 'something else,' we need to dig a layer deeper.
 To the moment when the seed for that successful change was planted.
-That is, the moment, often quite early in the project, when on a small scale a sense of connection emerged.
-It is that special energy that we got, when we noticed that we started to understand what was going on, and what were the directions, where the answers to the innovation question could be found.
+That moment, often quite early in the project, when a sense of connection began to emerge on a small scale.
+It is that special energy we felt when we started to understand what was happening, and the directions where the answers to the innovation question could be found.

 Within our field, Living Labs play a crucial role in this.
-In our view, these real-life experiments provide the most human, and therefore sincere form of innovation.
-Because they take place on the shop floor, in the real world.
-In a Living Lab, we are experimenting and validating in the classroom, in the hospital ward, in the train station or on the street.
-It forces us to really see and learn from people and all their characteristics.
+These real-life experiments, in our view, represent the most human and thus genuine form of innovation.
+This is because they take place in the workplace, in the real world.
+In a Living Lab, we experiment and validate in the classroom, on the hospital ward, at the station, or on the street.
+It compels us to truly see and learn from people and all their characteristics.

 Personally, I think, for example, of the tension we observed at Schiphol Airport with a father trying to keep his offspring under control as he unloaded his just-not-well-packed liquids at baggage screening.
 Was it irritation at his children's behavior?
 Shame toward other travelers who were bothered by it?
 Both?
 The conversation after the check gave context and helped to think out initial solutions.